Meta Decides to Shut down Threads in Turkey Starting from April 29

 - Meta doesn’t agree with it and has decided to negotiate with the agency or appeal if needed

-Yesterday, Meta announced that it has temporarily decided to shut down Threads in Turkey starting from April 29 to comply with an interim order of the Rekabet Kurumu/Turkish Competition Authority (TCA).
+Yesterday (April 15, 2024), Meta announced that it has decided to temporarily shut down Threads in Turkey starting from April 29 to comply with an interim order of the Rekabet Kurumu/Turkish Competition Authority (TCA).

 Meta also assured that this move will have no impact on the functioning of Facebook, Instagram, and WhatsApp in the country.
 Also, Threads will continue to operate in all the other countries as usual.